Stampington & Company offers anyone the opportunity to have their creations published in our publications.

 SIMULTANEOUS SUBMISSION GUIDELINES

 Stampington & Company will not accept simultaneous submissions of artwork.
-While your artwork is under consideration, we ask that you do not submit the same artwork to competing web or print publishers.
+While your artwork is under consideration, we ask that you do not submit the same artwork to competing online or print publishers.
 Likewise, artwork that has already been featured in other competing publications or sites will not be accepted.
 Publishing on your personal blog is permitted, but we ask that you adhere to our reproduction guidelines.
 Any questions can be directed to our editorial staff.

 Managing editors welcome brief email inquiries (email addresses can be found on the masthead of each publication or on our Contact Us page).
 No telephone calls, please.
 If you have a unique artistic technique you'd like to share, please submit samples or photographs of your artwork accompanied by a query letter outlining your article idea to the respective managing editor.
 We encourage artists who have not published articles before to submit ideas, as editorial assistance will be provided.